suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 Documentation collection about controlling an EASUN-ISOLAR-SMX-II chinese off-grid solar inverter.

 !!
 Work in progress, use this at your own risk!!
-My test device is an EASUN branded 3.6KW inverter with original firmware.
+My test device is an EASUN branded 3.6KW inverter with original firmware (6.63).

 The seller/manufacturer refused to provide any further information about controlling/monitoring the device on wifi and the supplied PC software is limited and has some bugs.
 My goal is to have the ability to control the inverter by software without any external serial/etc. device.
 The supplied tool is primary a helper to reverse engineer the communication.